firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](https://sslbl.abuse.ch/blacklist/sslipblacklist.csv).

-The last time downloaded was found to be dated: Sun Jun  7 23:30:05 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:00:05 UTC 2015.

 The ipset `sslbl` has **381** entries, **381** unique IPs.